wajid7511/GraphQlDemo/README.md

       }
     }
     ```
+## Queries and Result Screen
+You can find the example query and Screenshots in Queries_Result

 ## Contribution
 Feel free to fork the repository and submit pull requests with improvements or new features.